Learnuel1/SchoolMGT/readme.md

 # Description

-This is a website that will serve as a respository for lesson notes and submittion of exam scores for student and also access to student results.
+This is a website that will serve as a respository for lesson notes,lesson videos and submittion of assignments and exam scores for student and also allow students view their results.

 # FUNCTIONALITY

-1. **Lesson Area:**
+1. **Student Dashboard**

+    This is the portal for each student to login and perform the following operations:

     - Lesson note: Student will have access to teachers lesson note for all subjects from their dashboard
     - Lesson video: This a video that are available to students, they can play, pause and seek
     - Assignment: Teachers can give assignment to students which can be either typed directly or upload in the following format (pdf,exl,doc,ppt,txt).
-1. **Student Dashboard**

-    This is the portal for each student to login and perform the following operations:

     - View/print academic result(s)
     - Take a lesson (video/note)
     - Submit assignments